HSanny/Courses/README.md

    priority**.
 If a server with lower index received a leader proposal from higher-index server, it will reject this leader proposal.
 Otherwise, it will accept that proposal.

+4. **All Clear Checking**: master will send message to ask all replicas and clients about whether they are clear about all they should know.
+That is, did they receive corresponding decision for all they have proposed.
+Note that some replicas may crash and the ultimate allClear check in master side will ignore those replicas that it believes to be dead.